alphagov/government-digital-strategy/source/partials/quarters/_july-13.md

 We [improved search](http://digital.cabinetoffice.gov.uk/2013/06/11/improving-site-search-on-gov-uk/#more-11940) on the site, based on user feedback, behaviour analytics, and different user needs.

 Work began to move agency and arm’s length body websites across to GOV.UK.
-Despite some delays caused by confirming funding to recruit specialist content editors, around 15% of these sites have already been moved across.
+Despite some delays around 15% of these sites have already been moved across.

 ####Other Government-wide initiatives supporting departmental digital work